spec-framework/documentation/output/book.md

 ###3\.3\.
 Meta information for registration methods

 The pragma for registration methods information always is *<api: \#event>*\.

-    Note: For Ben: Idem as in getter pragma.

 For example, the code in
 [3\.3](#ex_api_registration) shows how the method *whenActionChangedDo:* is implemented in